What student health benefits can I get?

 The prospect of making new friends and starting a new chapter in your life is often very exciting.
 But moving away from home, coping with your studies and not knowing anyone when you start can be stressful.
 If you find yourself feeling low, losing motivation to go out or study, or feeling more anxious than usual, you may be suffering from anxiety or depression.

-Most universities will have free counselling services available, run by mental health professionals such as trained counsellors and therapists.
-Check your university’s website for details, or speak to the mental health advisor who can help you get the support you need.
+Most universities will have free counselling services available as a student health benefit.
+These are run by mental health professionals such as trained counsellors and therapists.
+Check your university's website for details, or speak to the mental health advisor who can help you get the support you need.

 You can also visit Student Minds for more help and advice.
 If you've been suffering for more than a couple of weeks, make an appointment with your GP as you may need medication as well as counselling.

 Student health benefits don't cover free dental care either, though check-ups are free in Scotland for everyone and free to under-25s in Wales.
 Otherwise, you may qualify through the NHS Low Income Scheme.

 If your university has a dental hospital you may be able to get free care there, but you need to be happy about being treated by supervised dental undergraduates.
 If you can't get free treatment, your best bet is to find an NHS dentist, which will cost a lot less than going private.

 Again, Student health benefits don't cover free eye care, but you may be able to get a free sight test and NHS vouchers towards the cost of glasses and contact lenses via the NHS Low Income Scheme.
 In Scotland, sight tests are free for everyone.

 If you have any specific eye problems or certain other conditions such as diabetes, you are entitled to free sight tests and vouchers.
 Find out if you qualify here.

 Some companies also offer free sight tests, so it's worth asking in store or checking websites such as Save the Student – an impartial site offering money advice for students.